 There are 2 types of cholecystectomy:

-In this minimally invasive procedure, you’ll have 4 incisions on your abdomen through which a tube with lights and camera and surgical tools will be inserted to take out your gallbladder.
+In this minimally invasive procedure, the doctor makes 4 incisions on your abdomen through which he/she inserts a tube with lights and camera and surgical tools to take out your gallbladder.

 A large incision will be made on your gallbladder where the gallbladder and liver are exposed.